Homepage

 Additionally, I am a regular lecturer at the Institute of Philosophy at the University of Neuchâtel, where I have taught a broad range of subjects, including logic, the philosophy of time, paradoxes, personal identity, mereology, and ethics.

-I am affiliated with eidos, the Genevan Centre for Metaphysics, and the Groupe d’Études en Métaphysique of Collège de France.
-My current research project, “Time Regained”, seeks to bridge the gap between the time of human experience and that of physics.
+I am affiliated with eidos, the Geneva Centre for Metaphysics, and with the Groupe d’Études en Métaphysique (GEM) at the Collège de France.

 Recently, I have authored an open access book, which is readily accessible here.
 The book has also been translated and revised in French, available at Éditions Hermann.